|

 deputies to treat the people arbitrarily.

 had it.
-They demanded a guarantee for fair treatment from and by King John.
+They demanded a guarantee for fair treatment from, and signed by, King John.

-To show that they were serious, the barons armed themselves and captured London in May 1215.
+To show that they meant business, the barons armed themselves and captured London in May 1215.

 Thus threatened with civil war, King